The best Japanese restaurants in London

 “mu”

-Although izakayas in the motherland are often enlivened by sake-fuelled abandon, there’s a leisurely rhythm to “mu”, the cavernous Dalston hideout where small plates and live music collide, a dimly lit place where every diner seems to be on a third or fourth Hinge date.
+Although izakayas in the motherland are often enlivened by sake-fuelled abandon, there’s a leisurely rhythm to “mu”, the cavernous Dalston hideout where small plates and live music collide, a dimly lit place in which every diner seems to be on a third or fourth Hinge date.

 The menu items, which can groove between fried aubergine enhanced by white miso, and cool slivers of yellowtail with yuzu and pomegranate, are the perfect foil for soaking up the excess of sweetened cocktails.
 If you have thick cutlets of crunchy-chewy pork tonkatsu on the mind, you’ll be just fine.